 What will I be able to achieve after receiving my general education?

-In addition, you will obtain knowledge and skills through our General Education Outcomes.
+In addition, you will obtain knowledge and skills through our General Education Goals.
 These are integrated within your associate degree coursework.
 Through those courses you will achieve:

-- Technology literacy - Properly utilize technology to complete an assigned task.
+- Technology literacy - Technologically literate students effectively use and apply technology appropriate to the task.